-The goal of this project is to try and have a simple and machine vision system, trained to do one thing, do it as good as possible with the available resources and do it fast, really fast.
+The goal of this project is to try and have a simple machine vision system, trained to do one thing, do it as good as possible with the available resources and do it fast, really fast.

 The idea came from a recent publication in Nature: https://www.nature.com/articles/d41586-020-00592-6, discussed in the Nature Podcast from 4th March 2020.
-This led me to wonder, how quick is quick and is there aything in between the system developed by Mennel et.al. and a typical camera + processor system?
+This led me to wonder, how quick is quick and is there anything in between the system developed by Mennel et.al. and a typical camera + processor system?

-The project will be divided into 4 parts as follows:
+The project evolved naturally as follows:

-Determine minimum requirements for sensor array
+- Determine minimum requirements for sensor array

-Determine minimum requirements for ML model
+- Determine minimum requirements for ML model

-Determine minimum requirements for object recognition hardware
+- Determine minimum requirements for object recognition hardware